 Batch Size

 This recipe makes a large amount, about 5 to 8 servings depending on everyone's appetite.
-But even in our 2-person household we had no problem taking down a full pan of ribs over the course of a few days.
+But even in our 2-person household we had no problem eating a full pan of ribs over the course of a few days.
 Believe me, they're great for meal prep!

-For a half batch (3 to 4 servings), divide all ingredients by 2, and bake the ribs in an 8- or 9-inch square pan.
+For a half batch (3 to 4 servings), divide all ingredients by 2, and bake the ribs in a 9-inch square pan.
+An 8x8 pan is okay, too, though the ribs will be thicker and may need a few extra minutes bake time.

 Substitutions